 Create a testbench that illustrates the correct behavior and timing of all outputs.
 First focus your simulations on the horizontal refresh cycle, since it can be simulated in its entirety easily.
-Then try to measure the length of VERT\SYNC (64 $\mu$ s) in simulation, and do a full simulation of the vertical refresh cycle.
+Then try to measure the length of VERT\SYNC (64 μs) in simulation, and do a full simulation of the vertical refresh cycle.
 Make sure the actual timings are as close as possible to the illustrated timings when using a 25 MHz clock.
+Feel free to adapt the provided testbench (vga final tb.vhd).